Choosing Film Stock

 Kodak Aerocolor IV

-Kodak Aerocolor IV film is the choice for aerial photography.
+Kodak Aerocolor IV was originally made for aerial photography.
 Rated 100 ISO, it is renowned for its exceptional colour accuracy, reddish skin tone and fine grain.
 It captures stunning landscapes from above with unparalleled clarity and precision.

 Click here to read Thomas's review.